-- 4. Light the Fire, you can optionally leave the door slightly cracked open to aid in the start-up of your stove.
+Step 4: Light the Fire, you can optionally leave the door slightly cracked open to aid in the start-up of your stove.
 Close the door once the fire is well lit.
-Do not leave the stove unattended with the door open. - 5.
-After 15 minutes or Once the catalytic thermometer is close to the active range, close the bypass control to the Run Position engaging the combustor (Simply lift the bypass control and you will feel it return to the run position).
-Leave the air control open for 20-30 minutes so that the fire becomes well established.
-If you shut the stove down too soon, it may go out or the combustor may stop working. - 6.
-Begin to regulate the heat output and burn rate by sliding in the primary air control.
-Use the following table to adjust your rate of burn.

-Desired Burn Rate Position of the air control Approximate Burn Time

-Low Burn Fully Closed 7-9 hours

-Medium Burn About 1/2" Open 4-6 hours

-Start Up Fully Open 2-3 hours
+Do not leave the stove unattended with the door open.
+Step 5: After 15 minutes, or once the catalytic thermometer enters the active range, close the bypass control engaging the combustor (Simply lift the bypass control and you will feel it return to the closed position).
+Leave the primary air control open for 20-30 minutes so that the fire becomes well established.
+If you shut the stove down too soon, it may go out or the combustor may stop working.
+Step 6: After 20-30 minutes, begin to regulate the heat output and burn rate by sliding in the primary air control.
+Use the table below to adjust your rate of burn: Approximate Burn Time Position of the air control Desired Burn Rate Low Burn Fully Closed 7-9 hours Medium Burn About 1/2" Open 4-6 hours 2-3 hours Start Up or High Burn Fully Open